sbn-psi/dmsp/LDDTesting/LDDTestingPrinciples.md

 * You want to have enough to thoroughly test your dictionary.
   * Typically, this means that every class should be used at least once
-  * Every schematron rule should be used at least once, as well.
+  * Every schematron rule should pass and fail at least once, as well.
-* Too many tests can cause problems
+* Too many tests can cause problems (This does *not* mean don't write tests)
   * The biggest problem with too many tests is that they need to be maintained
   * Maintenance can be necessary when either your dictionary changes, or when the dependencies change (IM changes, upstream dictionaries, etc)
   * A test should have its own job -- it shouldn't just functionally duplicate another test